David-Patow/Drains1268TwinOakLn/README.md

 ![T - Patow-Drain-B.jpg](Patow-Drain-T.jpg)

 If you made it this far, THANKS!
+I look forward to hearing your opinion about all this, and to working with you to solve it.

+-/-